 Q: What are the main differences between Millennials and Gen Z?

 Generation Z includes people born between 1996-2010, which comprises about 20% of the US population and 27% of the global population.
-These 11-19-year old’s are seen as confident users of new technology, and they do NOT like to be mistaken for the older generation of millennials!
+They are seen as confident users of new technology, and they do NOT like to be mistaken for the older generation of millennials!
 Millennials (also known as Generation Y) are those of us born between the early 1980s-mid 1990s.
 Today’s millennials are now experienced teachers and parents, while Gen Zers are middle, high school, and college students.

 Besides age, our panelists pointed out a few other key differences between the two generations, one being who you were raised by.
 Itai Fruchter, Director of Employment & Experiences at JÜV Consulting stated, “Gen Z was raised by Gen X for the most part, in a world that recognized the establishment was failing them.
 We saw our older millennial siblings, cousins, family members not able to get jobs in the fields they wanted to.
 We recognize that isn’t the world that we live in today.”